BlakeBerry96/SWE-Project-2019/README.md

-# SWE-Project-2019
+# Software Engineering Project Spring 2019

-Created for a Mississippi State software engineering project
+Created for a Mississippi State University software engineering project

 The Project was to make a piece of software to run a restaurant and have individual interfaces for the busboys, cooks, hosts, managers, and waiters